Who's HSP and why; a discussion of traits

 After I posted this I started perusing the forum and went to As The HSP Turns. lol

 I started reading about "EM" and her various personas.
 Let me say that I never tried to "fool" or manipulate anyone I knew.
 For example, I never really talked to anyone when I was dressed as a man.
 I just observed the way I was treated.
-I figured I couldn't really pull it off that well. and I walked around at night.
+I figured I couldn't really pull it off that well.
+Laughing and I walked around at night.
 LOL

 For me it was like a street performance art piece.